mwilliams2014/liferay-docs/develop/tutorials/articles/loading-bundled-npm-modules-in-your-portlets.markdown

         </aui:script>

-3. Now you can use the alias inside the `aui:script`:
+4. Use the alias inside the `aui:script` to refer to your module:

         <aui:script
           require='<%= npmResolvedPackageName +